ianchanning/neural-network-js/README.md

+# A Neural Network for the JavaScript programmer

+[![Screenshot](neural-network-screenshot.png)](neural-network-screenshot.png)

 **The code works but the explantion is Work In Progress**

-Download the zip and open `index.html`:
+**Quickstart:** Download the zip and open `index.html`

-[![Screenshot](neural-network-screenshot.png)](neural-network-screenshot.png)

 Each section here will be eventually turned into a slide

-# Neural Network for the JavaScript programmer

 Let's live code:
 * a neural network
-* data visualisation
+* data visualization

 This is a mashup of: